Coronavirus: All Temple Bar pubs and nightclubs to close in ‘interest of public health’

 The Vintners Federation of Ireland and the Licensed Vintners’ Association was meeting the Government today to seek clarity on the guidelines on social distancing during the coronavirus outbreak in light of how the directions discouraging indoor gatherings are not working.

-The two representative groups, which together represent most of the country’s estimated 7,000 pubs, are meeting Minister for Transport Shane Ross in Government Buildings today.
+The two representative groups, which together represent most of the country’s estimated 7,000 pubs, are meeting government officials today.

 “We are seeking urgent clarity on the situation regarding pubs and the guidelines on social distancing and what has been scant guidelines on how publicans can implement them.
 We have seen that play out and it is not working,” said a spokesman for the vintners’ federation.